Staying safe and being a good friend on apps, sites and games

 There is a handy fridge flyer to help parents at toptipscorona.lgfl.net which you may want to print out and keep.

-Please do not worry too much about screen time - think instead about screen quality, balance and mental health.
-The Children's Commissioner has provided a framework called the ‘Digital Five a Day’ with five things to think about each day to help put that into practice.
+The Children's Commissioner has provided a framework called the ‘Digital Five a Day’ with five things to think about each day to help create a balance between screen time and mental health.

 There have been reports of children being upset by bullying on chat apps, as well as some distressing images being shared between friendship groups.
 This can usually be avoided if we remind children and young people to look out for their friends, not say anything that they wouldn't like to hear themselves, and always stop or stand up for others if someone gets upset.